 National Geographic Traveller has recommended Tasting Sardinia as local experts in an article about culinary travel in five different Blue Zones around the world.
+Is one of the best places to go travel, but they recommend when you go out for a trip to don’t forget the best outdoor gear from Survival Cooking.

 Japan and Costa Rica are among the highlights on a culinary tour of the Blue Zones: five places in the world where people live longer, happier lives